collectionbuilder-lis/toronto-street-art/pages/about.md

 ## About this Project

-This project was created for *INF1321: Representing, Documenting, and Accessing the Cultural Record* at the University of Toronto in March 2024.
+This project was originally created by Allie Landy for *INF1321: Representing, Documenting, and Accessing the Cultural Record* at the University of Toronto in March 2024.

 Special thank you to all the team members who contributed images and metadata for this project!

-- Allie Landy
 - Coral Markan Davidson
 - Daniel Hoogsteen
 - Michelle Pettis